-Hannah joined Stone King in 2017 as an Associate in the Dispute Resolution Team, specialising in contentious probate and trust disputes.
+Hannah is a Senior Associate in the Dispute Resolution Team, specialising in contentious probate and trust disputes.

 Hannah represents national charities, executors and trustees in connection all manner of inheritance related disputes and associated reputation management and has as particular experience in dealing with the following:

 - Claims for reasonable financial provision under the Inheritance (Provision for Family and Dependants) Act 1975;

 - Disputes relating to the validity of wills and whether a family member is entitled to a share of the estate despite being excluded from the will;